Usage

 ├── src

-The plugin determines the project's default module type based on the type field in the project's package.json, and determines the module type based on the file extension format.
+The plugin determines the project's default module type based on the type field in package.json, and determines the specific module format based on the file extension:

 {